-We estimate that the net proceeds in this offering will be approximately \$6.2 million, or approximately \$7.1 million if the underwriter exercises its over-allotment option in full, based on the assumed public offering price of \$1.33 per Class A Unit, the closing price of our common stock on The NASDAQ Capital Market on June 27, 2017, and an offering price per Class B Unit of \$1,000, excluding proceeds, if any, from exercise of the warrants, after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us.
+We estimate that the net proceeds in this offering will be approximately \$5.8 million, or approximately \$6.6 million if the underwriter exercises its over-allotment option in full, based on the public offering price of \$1.05 per Class A Unit and an offering price per Class B Unit of \$1,000, excluding proceeds, if any, from exercise of the warrants, after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us.

 We expect to use the net proceeds received from this offering for debt repayment, working capital and general corporate purposes (including research and development and sales and marketing).
-For a more complete description of our anticipated use of proceeds from this offering, see "Use of Proceeds."
+For a more complete description of our anticipated use of proceeds from this offering, see "Use of Proceeds"